 The React Native “bridge” then invokes the Objective-C (for iOS) or Java (for Android) Native rendering APIs under the hood.

-- Upgrade Helper tool has been developed to convert an older written React Native script into a newer one
+- Upgrade Helper tool has been developed to convert an older written React Native script into a newer one.

 - The netinfo and webview contains separate repositories.
 That has been done to make it much easier– to develop the Lean Core projects.

-- It has enriched codesharing.
+- React Native applications have enriched codesharing.

 - It has ‘ready to apply components’ so instead of writing code from scratch, you may use ready-made components – eventually saving time.